membrane-io/docs/src/content/docs/reference/driver-guide.md

 ### Root Object

-In your driver’s `index.ts` file, the Root object serves as the entry point to your driver.
-It defines the top-level structure and available operations.
-For Resend, we expose email and domain operations through collection fields:
+In all programs (drivers included) the `Root` object serves as the entry point to all of its functionality.
+Every program has a `Root` type in its schema which defines the top-level structure of the program's graph.

+Resend's API exposes two types of resources through their `/emails` and `/domains` endpoints.

+To expose that functionality via the Membrane graph, the driver's `Root` type provide corresponding field resolvers:

 ```js
 // index.ts